Communication Skills Test: Answers with Explanations

 Associate: Associate the person's name to something unique and special.
 You might:

-Associate the person's name with a unique
+Associate the person's name with a unique feature about the person.
+For example:

 "Gilda has beautiful green eyes."